 Maintaining your IW25

-As with all air treatment devices, certain on-going and scheduled maintenance is required to keep the IW25 in peak operating condition.
+As with all air treatment devices, certain on-going and scheduled maintenance is required to keep the IW25 in-wall/on-wall dehumidifier in peak operating condition.
 All of these maintenance procedures are easily performed along with your maintenance staff’s normal monthly HVAC filter change for the particular dwelling unit.

 - Note that the unit de-humidistat is properly set.
 We recommend a constant setting of 45% relative humidity.